Skilled Worker Change of Employment

 In addition, the applicant must have paid the Immigration Health Surcharge, to cover for the full number of years stated on the certificate of sponsorship.

 The Skilled Worker visa requirements must continue to be met when a sponsored worker is looking to change employers.
-These include having a job offer from an approved employer; a Certificate of Sponsorship (CoS) from the employer; the job named on the certificate is at a suitable skill level and features on the list of Home Office eligible occupations; the salary meets a minimum requirement for that kind of job; and proof of knowledge of the English language.
+These include having a job offer from an approved employer; a Certificate of Sponsorship (CoS) from the employer; the job named on the certificate is at a suitable skill level and features on the list of Home Office eligible occupations; the salary meets the applicable minimum threshold requirement for the applicable SOC code; and proof of knowledge of the English language.

 To retain sponsored status, the worker will need to have an offer of employment from a licensed sponsor.
 Only employers that are licensed by the UK government can issue Certificates of Sponsorship.